Master of Science in Criminal Justice - Onsite

-The Master’s in Criminal Justice curriculum is designed to achieve several core objectives:
+The Criminal Justice curriculum is structured to meet four objectives:

-- Provide students with the conceptual and research skills needed to undertake advanced analyses of crime and the criminal justice system
+- Provide students with the conceptual and research skills needed to undertake advanced analyses of the criminal justice system.

-- Train those who will become leaders in the criminal justice system by providing the skills needed to upgrade levels of professional practice, improve standards, initiate fresh perspectives, and act as agents of change
+- Train those who will become leaders in the criminal justice system by providing the skills needed to upgrade levels of professional practice, improve supervisory standards, initiate fresh perspectives, and act as agents of social change.